robrogers3/vue-single-select/README.md

 Q. _What about Multiple Selects?_

 A. Nope not found here.
+See vue-taggable-select